GitongaMurithi/Room-Database/README.md

 * [XML](https://developer.android.com/codelabs/basic-android-kotlin-training-xml-layouts#0) for UI development

 ## Architecture
-The app adheres to MVVM - Model View View Model - architecture
+The app adheres to MVVM - Model View View Model - architecture.

 ### Give it a star if you have liked it
 ***